-The Aphrodite Fritillary is an orange-colored butterfly.
-When the wings are open, the dorsal side displays several rows of black dots or chevrons at the edges of the wings and some black or brown lines.
-When the wings are closed, the ventral sides exhibit an orange-base coloration with a few rows of white dots.
+The Aphrodite Fritillary is a striking orange butterfly.
+With wings open, the upper side (dorsal) features several rows of black dots or chevrons along the edges, along with dark lines across the wings.
+When the wings are closed, the underside (ventral) reveals an orange base color accented by a few rows of white spots.

 Aphrodite Fritillary” by Ottawa County Parks, licensed by (CC BY-NC 2.0)